tawi1/DotsTrafficCity/docs/source/factions.rst

 Factions
 --------

-``Factions are an enum type to solve the problem of friendly fire in damage systems``
+``Factions are an enum type to solve the issue of friendly fire in damage systems``

 	**Factions:**